shopsys/shopsys/docs/cookbook/import-categories.md

  }
 ```

-As we don't change the parent and we don't sort the siblings, it's no reason to recalculate the tree and the import is much faster.
+As we don't change the parent and we don't sort the siblings, there's no reason to recalculate the tree, and the import is much faster.

 > _Import finished in 7 minutes and 45 seconds_

 ## Bring back the sorting

-Now we have all categories created or edited, and we have built the sorted array of ids with related parent ids.
+Now we have all categories created or edited, and we have built the sorted array of IDs with related parent IDs.

 ```diff
 + use Shopsys\FrameworkBundle\Model\Category\CategoryNestedSetCalculator;